How to start a travel agency

 A travel agency is a business which delivers expert advice and tailored travel experiences for individuals or groups.
 It acts as an intermediary between travellers and travel suppliers, such as hotels, airlines, car rental companies and tour companies, and the majority of agencies operate online, often from home-based setups.

 Starting a travel agency can be an exciting venture.
-Not only are you able to base your business at home, making it a very flexible career path, but you also get to benefit from forging global connections and helping customers plan their trips of a lifetime.
-As younger generations continue to seek out unique travel experiences, 2025 is a good time to cash in on the rising demand for curated travel advice, too.
+Not only can you base your business at home, making it a very flexible career path, but you also benefit from forging global connections and helping customers plan their trips of a lifetime.
+As younger generations continue to seek out unique travel experiences, it’s a good time to cash in on the rising demand for curated travel advice, too.

 The business model won’t be right for everyone, though.
 Due to the demands of the profession, it’s best suited to individuals with strong organisational skills, a passion for customer service, and, of course, a love for travel.